 Hiring a Lawyer to Defend Your Rights

-While sex crimes are a very serious issue, some individuals are falsely accused for one reason or another.
+While sex crimes are a very serious issue, some individuals are falsely accused of one reason or another.
 When this happens, it can significantly impact your life, even when you are innocent.
 There’s a stigma associated with a sex crime, and defending your name, your rights, your future, and your freedom is of the utmost importance.

 Working with a lawyer can help you along the way.
 While “innocent until proven guilty” is often touted in the criminal justice system, you still have to show that you are not guilty of the crime of which you are accused.
 Without the evidence to do so, you run the risk of a guilty verdict.
 It becomes critical to back yourself with legal counsel.